jasmineyas/ClassConnect/README.md

 - [IP] Define the states and functionality
 - [ ] Breakdown tasks
 - V1
-    - [IP ] create file uploader component
+    - [IP] create file uploader component
+    - [ ] create input form component
+    - [ ] create a hidden success screen
         - [ ] figure out where the file gets uploaded to google cloud
         - [ ] need to implement a backend...
         - [ ] how to implement the logic of parsing the uploaded csv info
-    - [ ] create input form component
-    - [ ] create submit button
-    - [ ] create a hidden success screen
     - [ ] create the hashing algorithm
     - [ ] create the matching logic
 - V2